My BC Pioneer and Indigenous Roots

-At BC Artifacts Mobile Museum Tours, respect and ethics are very important!
+At BC Artifacts Mobile Museum Tours, respect, ethics, and indigenous culture are very important.

-These collections also included early pioneer well documented British Columbia, Great Basin, Columbia River, California, Northwest Coast, Alaska, Rocky Mountain Artifact collections containing ancient tools, arrowheads, projectile points, darts, knives, ground stone artifacts, and literature and sometimes fine individual artifact examples.
+I have always legally acquired ancient Fur trade items & Gold Rush artifacts from BC and California.
+These collections also included early pioneer well documented British Columbia, Great Basin, Columbia River, Alaska, artifact collections containing ancient tools, arrowheads, projectile points, darts, knives, ground stone artifacts, and literature.

 *References available upon request